Family & Community Support

 Mental health programs for adults

-Serenity House is dedicated to adults with a mental health diagnosis.
+Serenity House is dedicated a supported living program to adults with a mental health diagnosis,who are working towards more independent living in the community.
 The house is located in Wetaskiwin, Alberta, where adult community support services are also available.

 For more information about services for adults, please contact: